introcompsys/spring2022/resources/glossary.md

 Git Workflow
   a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner

+git init name_of_repo
+  used to create a git repo in a directory (which can then be uploaded to github or another online directory

 push (changes to a repository) to put whatever you were working on from your local machine onto a remote copy of the repository in a version control system.